citp/privacy-policy-historical/m/mo/mon/moneymagpie.com.md

-> *The following text is extracted and transformed from the moneymagpie.com privacy policy that was archived on 2015-06-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150612083009id_/http%3A//www.moneymagpie.com/privacy-statement) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the moneymagpie.com privacy policy that was archived on 2015-12-12.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151212183658id_/http%3A//www.moneymagpie.com/privacy-statement) for the most accurate reproduction.*

-# Privacy Statement & Cookies | Moneymagpie | Make Money, Save Money and more
+# Moneymagpie | Make Money, Save Money and more

 Privacy Statement & Cookies